Juniper-SE/vmm-v3-script/Doc/README.md

        ../../vmm.py set_host

-9. vJunos VM in the topology, such as vJunos-Router, vJunos-Switch, and vJunos-Evolved will be assigned with initial configuration using ZTP. the initial configuration for these vJunos VM are createed by the script during **../../vmm.py upload**.
+9. vJunos VM in the topology, such as vJunos-Router, vJunos-Switch, and vJunos-Evolved will be assigned with initial configuration using ZTP. the initial configuration for these vJunos VM are created by the script during **../../vmm.py upload**.
 It may take few minutes for the ZTP process to finish.

-10. To verify that VMs in the topology are running, you can open ssh session into node **vmm** and access serial console of the vmm
+10. To verify that VMs in the topology are running, you can open ssh session into node **vmm** and access serial console of the VM/Nodes

        ssh vmm
        vmm list